Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers

 \paragraph{Spectral Properties of OV Circuits}

-Eigendecomposition of the OV matrices (see \cref{fig:ov_eigenvalues_layers_1_heads_2}) further reveals the asymmetry between the two heads: \begin{itemize} \item Head 0 is a \textbf{copying} or \textbf{passthrough} head, which identifies important tokens via its QK circuit and then amplifies their presence in the residual stream without any rotation or inversion.
+The eigendecomposition of the OV matrices further reveals the asymmetry between the two heads (see \cref{fig:ov_eigenvalues_layers_1_heads_2}).
+The first head is a \textbf{copying} or \textbf{passthrough} head, which identifies important tokens via its QK circuit and then amplifies their presence in the residual stream without any rotation or inversion.

-\item Head 1 has half of its eigenvalues as positive and the other half as imaginary with negative real parts.
-This suggests that the chosen token will copy itself in some dimension and rotate with inversion in another dimension, which can be interpreted as subtracting from the logits of the other token with some added transformations. \end{itemize} This distinction corresponds naturally with the roles inferred from embedding projections: one head aggregates signals (additive), while the other suppresses the incorrect alternative (contrastive).
+The second head has half of its eigenvalues as real and positive, while the other half are imaginary with negative real parts.
+This suggests that the chosen token will copy itself in some dimension and rotate with inversion in another dimension, which can be interpreted as subtracting from the logits of the other token with some added transformations.

+This distinction corresponds naturally with the roles inferred from embedding projections: one head aggregates signals (additive), while the other suppresses the incorrect alternative (contrastive).